noteboy/noteboy.github.io/index.md

 ## About Me
-I am a first year PhD candidate in mepro,Department of Computer and Information Technology, Beijing Jiaotong University and supervised by Prof. Yao Zhao, Prof. Xiaolong Li.
+I am a second year PhD candidate in mepro,Department of Computer and Information Technology, Beijing Jiaotong University and supervised by Prof. Yao Zhao, Prof. Xiaolong Li.
 Also, I am a Research Intern at Beijing Institue Of Electronics Technology And Application.
 My research interests lie at Multimedia Forensics and Machine Learning.

 ## News